 Rev. Tom Allen came to Chelten in an interim role in 2000.
 In 2001 Andrew Hudson was called as Pastor of Church Ministries and Rev. Allen’s position was changed to Pastor of Teaching Ministries.
 Chelten became a partner in the Chosen 300 ministry in 2005, preparing and serving meals to the homeless in the Philadelphia region each month.
 Dr. William Krewson assumed responsibility as Teaching Pastor in 2006, and Dr. Bill Smith began Chelten’s Counseling Center the same year.
 Seeds of Hope, a food pantry ministry, began in 2008 and currently serves 160 families and distributes 7000 pounds of food weekly.
 Over 40 volunteers and an experienced staff care for customers and keep the pantry operating efficiently.
 The church also played a key role in providing seed funding for Chariots for Hope in 2009, offering financial and relational support to the Maai Mahiu Children’s Home in Kenya, East Africa and sponsoring close to 70 children.

 Rev. Neil Kulp was called as Executive Pastor in 2010.
 Later the same year the Center for Biblical Transformation was launched, offering college-level courses for Chelten members and the broader community to help deepen understanding of the Bible and Christian theology.
-To date, 120 individuals have graduated from the program.
-In 2014 a pastoral leadership team comprised of senior pastors of mission, discipleship and worship was established.
-Conversation Café, an outreach that began in 2017, has provided opportunities for discussion and connection with those for whom English is a second language.
-A year-long visioning process took place in 2017-2018, providing missional direction for the next five years at Chelten.
-And in the summer of 2018, 180 enthusiastic volunteers worked with over 260 children at Chelten’s Vacation Bible School.
+To date, over 120 individuals have graduated from the program.
+In 2014 a Pastoral Leadership Team was established composed of three senior pastors.
+Conversation Café, an outreach that began in 2017, provided opportunities for discussion and connection with those for whom English is a second language.
+A year-long visioning process took place in 2017-2018, providing missional direction for the following five years at Chelten.
+And in the summer of 2018, 180 enthusiastic volunteers worked with over 260 children at Chelten’s annual Vacation Bible School.

-Today the church is known as Chelten, a Church of Hope.
-It has been sustained by the grace of God for 120 years and the church’s vision remains firm: to worship the triune God, to nurture his family, and to share his gospel of hope.
-May God continue to enable Chelten to serve others and reflect his love as we anticipate his coming.
+Currently, the church is known as Chelten, a Church of Hope.
+We have been sustained by the grace of God for over 120 years and the church’s mission remains firm: to worship the triune God, to nurture his family, and to share his gospel of hope.
+May God continue to enable Chelten to serve others and reflect his glory as we anticipate Jesus’ coming and establishment of God’s eternal kingdom.